Our summer bridge program is structured to provide selected Gateway students with a “early start” to the rigors of college courses.

 After Summer Ends: Academic Year Programming

-As part of the program requirements, you will meet individually with program professional staff throughout each semester, and your peer mentor will remain with you throughout the summer and also during your first two semesters at Arcadia.
+As part of the program requirements, you will meet individually with program professional staff throughout each semester.
 You will continue to have access to all of the resources associated with the program for as long as you are a student at Arcadia University.
 You will be enrolled in the second part of the Learning Strategies course (ID100) for your first fall semester to review topics such as time management, goal setting and motivation, majors and careers, and specific reading and study techniques.
 Students in our program are also considered “undeclared” and are required to have a reduced course load (12-15 credits) during their first semester to help ease into college.